Browse by . . .

 Arthur C. Danto: The Madonna of the Future

-Arthur C. Danto's lively essays from The Nation, . . . .
+Arthur C. Danto's lively essays from The Nation. . . .
 No, no, no, start again.
-Please . . . .
+Please.

 When a major philosopher turns art critic, expect. . . .
 Now, wait a minute.
 I am talking about Danto here.
-I must have learned something, after over fifty quirky, thoughtful reviews of the art scene.
+I must have learned something, after more than fifty quirky, thoughtful, and inspiring reviews of the art scene.
 Never, ever start with the real subject.
-Way too easy on readers.
+Make the reader connect.
 One more time.
 Ah, there we go. . . .
-The Madonna of the Future (Farrar, Straus and Giroux, 2000)

 Immanuel Kant had a problem with art—a big problem.
 He could hardly bear to look at it, and he preferred it that way, too.
 Painting, he explained, stands as the highest art form because one can turn one's back on it.